How to securely store and share sensitive files

 Stashing sensitive files on your computer is much more convenient than hoarding stacks of papers in filing cabinets.
 But just as you lock your filing cabinet with a key, you need to lock those digital files so thieves and hackers can’t access them.
 Despite what you may think, a regular user account password is not enough.
 If someone has access to your device, they could easily find and steal your files with free and easy-to-obtain software.

 Mac users have it easy: Turn on the FileVault feature from System Preferences > Security & Privacy > FileVault.
 This will encrypt your entire hard drive, preventing anyone from accessing your files unless they know your account password.
-If you want to store information on an external USB drive for portability, your Mac can encrypt that too: Right-click the drive in Finder and choose Encrypt.
+If you want to store information on an external USB drive for portability, your Mac can encrypt that too: open the unit on the Disk Utility app, select it from the sidebar on the left, and follow the instructions.

 Store files in the cloud

-“The Dropbox service can access files to do things like generate previews and allow users to interact with and collaborate on those files,” says Rajan Kapoor, Head of Data Security at Dropbox.
-By making your data accessible to Dropbox itself, the service can provide convenient features like previews—but when it comes to your sensitive files, you may not feel that this is worth the trade-off.
-While Dropbox “performs threat modeling on every feature to probe for weaknesses,” it’s still asking you to trust its private security measures..
+“The Dropbox service can access files to do things like generate previews and allow users to interact with and collaborate on those files,” says Rajan Kapoor, head of data security at Dropbox.
+By making your data accessible to the platform, it can provide convenient features—but when it comes to your sensitive files, you may not feel that this is worth the trade-off.
+While Dropbox “performs threat modeling on every feature to probe for weaknesses,” it’s still asking you to trust its private security measures.

 Some services, like SpiderOak One Backup, eschew those convenient features in favor of added security.
 “With other services, even when they use some encryption, you still are giving control over your files to the service,” says Jonathan Moore, CTO of SpiderOak.
 “The service can choose who can read the files, and even change them.
 With SpiderOak’s ‘trust less’ approach, we have no control over the data we host for you.”
 Because your data is encrypted before it ever leaves your computer, the SpiderOak service can only access that jumbled mess of encryption—not the actual files you’ve stored.